sigSEGAgenesis/grimoire/GRIMOIRE_README.md

-# grimoire — sig.merlin's binex setup
+# grimoire - sig.merlin's binex setup

 A recon & triage **cockpit** for binary exploitation.
-Not a monolith — an opinionated front-end that orchestrates the good tools and encodes a point of view.
+Not a monolith, an opinionated front-end that orchestrates the good tools and encodes a point of view.
 Local-only by design: it analyzes binaries on THIS machine, never reaches off-box, never autofires.
 Suggests and scaffolds; you review and pull the trigger.